markusk/minibot/README.md

 - _urg_node_

 #### minibot
 Controls the whole robot.
+To be started on the robot.
 Uses:
 - _tf_broadcaster.py_
 - _battery_publisher.py_
 - _imu_bno055.py_